Philadelphia-area life sciences companies reeled in nearly $3B in the 1st quarter

 Click HERE to read more.

 Thank you to our members who continue to support the Chamber through their membership, you make our mission possible!

-Renewing members in February (to date):
+Renewing members in May (to date):

 As pandemic conditions continue to evolve, we are closely following air travel restrictions like most of you.
 Reliable air travel is an operational cornerstone throughout the transatlantic corridor.
 Many of our members and regional partners’ businesses are influenced by seamless international connectivity.
 As we near the mid-point of 2021, the Philadelphia International Airport’s CEO Chellie Cameron reports a continued increase in air traffic as the vaccination efforts expand throughout the country.
 However, the industry continues to face hurdles and Chellie and her team are committed to keeping the community current about what can be expected in the coming months at PHL.